 The climate in Zimbabwe is quite variable, depending on the elevation one is at.
 Throughout the country there is a dry season from May to September and a rainy season from November to March.

 In the central Highveld plateau, temperatures are quite warm.
-Hwange and Zambezi NP, which are lower-lying parks, reach temperatures in the high-20’s Celsius.
-Even lower elevation, Mana Pools gets very hot, peaking in the low-30’s.
+Hwange and Zambezi NP, which are lower-lying parks, reach temperatures around 30.
+Even lower elevation, Mana Pools gets very hot, peaking at 35.

 Travellers who go to the Eastern highlands will experience cooler temperatures.